dmitrynovik/NetEnumerableExtensions/README.md

 ```

 ## No need to perform tedious null checks in your code

+The .NET Framework implementation does not like NULLs.
+Most likely, you'll get an exception.
+Hence, checking the input becomes your routine  responsibility.

-Typical real world situation where input comes from anywhere and could be anything
+While having unitialized variables is a BAD idea, a typical real world situation where the input comes from anywhere and could be anything requires writing code like this:
 ```
 // 1000s null checks litter the code but are necessary to survive on unpredictable input if (something == null)